 is given in 36.3.13 (Packet extension).

-The value of the PSDU_LENGTH parameter returned in the PLME-TXTIME.confirm primitive for an EHT TB PPDU is calculated using Equation (36-92).
+The value of the PSDU_LENGTH parameter for user u returned in the PLME-TXTIME.confirm primitive for an EHT TB PPDU is calculated using Equation (36-92).

 (36-92)

 Note to Editor: The RED colored portion in the equation above is to highlight the changes to be made, and Editor should NOT use red color when copying into D0.2.